23 Best Restaurants on Salt Spring Island, British Columbia

 Switch Board Cafe on Salt Spring Island

-Tucked away on a side street in Ganges, Switchboard Cafe is a quirky spot serving coffee from 49th Parallel and tasty baked goods.
+Tucked away on a side street in Ganges, Switchboard Cafe is a quirky spot serving specialty coffees and tasty baked goods.
 It's a lovely place to start your morning on their outside patio.
+They also offer unique coffee-free lattes, like beetroot, chili turmeric and reishi cacao.

 Eggs Benedict at Salt Spring Inn